moddedmc-wiki/fabric-modding-wiki/docs/blocks/index.md

     description: We're looking for contributors - if you are experienced with the Fabric Toolchain, you are more than welcome to look at our roadmap and create a pull request.

 grid_navigation:
-    - header: Basics Of Items
+    - header: Basics Of Blocks
-    - title: Creating Your First Item
+    - title: Creating Your First Block
-      excerpt: Learn how to register a simple item and how to texture, model and name it.
+      excerpt: Learn how to register a simple block and block item, texture and model it.
       cta: Read more
-      url: '/items/first-item'
+      url: '/blocks/first-block'
-    - title: Edible Items
+    - title: Block States
-      excerpt: This page will guide you through the setup process of your first project using Minecraft Development and IntelliJ IDEA.
+      excerpt: This page will explain blockstates, and why they are so useful.
       cta: Read more
-      url: '/items/food'
+      url: '/blocks/blockstates'
-    - title: Tools
+    - title: Custom Blocks
-      excerpt: Learn how to harness the power of mixins to add content to your mod.
+      excerpt: This page will guide you through the creation of a custom block class - and why you should consider using a custom block class.
       cta: Read more
-      url: '/items/tools'
+      url: '/blocks/custom-block'
-    - title: Armor
+    - title: Block Entites
-      excerpt: Learn how to use access wideners to access parts of Minecraft's code that isn't usually accessible.
+      excerpt: Learn how to create a block entity, and when you should and shouldn't use it.
       cta: Read more
-      url: '/items/armor'
+      url: '/blocks/block-entities'
-    - title: Custom Item Groups
+    - title: Block Inventory
-      excerpt: Now that you've learned the key concepts, why dont you attempt some of these ideas or follow other sections of this wiki?
+      excerpt: Learn how to store items in blocks using the Inventory class.
       cta: Read more
-      url: '/items/item-groups'
+      url: '/blocks/block-inventory'
-    - title: Interactive Items
+    - title: Screen Handlers
-      excerpt: Now that you've learned the key concepts, why dont you attempt some of these ideas or follow other sections of this wiki?
+      excerpt: This page will explain screen handlers, and how to use them to allow players to edit an inventory or view information on a block entity.
+      url: '/blocks/screen-handlers'
       cta: Read more
-      url: '/items/interactive-items'
     - header: Advanced Topics
 ---